With a large number of companies providing products, price

 We can call spider through its name as it will be unique and scrapy can easily search for it.

 If we want to store item fields in a file then we can write code in pipeline classes else we can define filename at the time of calling the spider so that scrapy can automatically push the return objects from pipeline classes to the given file.

 scrapy crawl AmazonDeals -o items.json

-Here are few references which can be helpful in knowing more Scrapy.
+Here are a few more references which can be helpful in knowing more about Scrapy.

 - Scrapy Official Documentation

 ” Download Amazon Data sample here “

 Did you find this tutorial helpful?
 Let us know in the comments below.

 Datahut helps organizations scrape Amazon data on a large scale.
 Contact us for your Amazon Data scraping needs